MerosCrypto/Meros/docs/Protocol/Lattice.md

 - output: The BLS Public Key of the verifier who earned the new Meros.
 - amount: The amount of Meri created.

 Meros names the account Mints are added to "minter", yet the protocol is indifferent.
 Meros does not set the sender or signature fields of Mints, as there's no point.
 Meros does set the hash field, even though the hash is never broadcasted or needed to verify a signature, to allow looking up Mints.
-In order to maintain consistency across software, the protocol defines the hash as `Blake2b-384("mint" + nonce + output + amount)`, where nonce takes up four bytes, output 48 bytes, and amount eight bytes.
+In order to maintain consistency across software, the protocol defines the hash as `Blake2b-384("mint" + nonce + output + amount)`, where nonce takes up 4 bytes, output 48 bytes, and amount 8 bytes.

 Mints are never broadcasted across the network, and should only be created by the local node.